ScreepsPlus/site-hugo/content/events.md

 Players of all skill levels are encouraged to join, SWC is often the best way to learn what works and what doesn’t work with your AI.

-Rules are subject to change, stay up to date in #swc in the screeps slack.
+Rules are subject to change, stay up to date in #swc in the screeps discord.

 ### Rules: